Want to help your local community?

 The Notice of Election will be published on Monday 20 March 2017 and candidate’s nomination papers will need to be delivered in person/by hand not later than 4pm on Tuesday 4 April 2017.
-Candidate information packs (containing the required forms and guidance on the election process) will be available shortly before the Notice of Election is published.
+Candidate information packs (containing the required forms and guidance on the election process) are now available from Cornwall Council.
 Election Timetable

 What the Town Council Does

 Most local services are currently provided by Cornwall Council (See Who Does What ).
 The Town Council has a relatively small budget and limited powers but we want to make the most of what we can do.
 We can also influence decisions on behalf of the town, and bring together different people and organisations for the good of the town.

 You can see the full aims and objectives by clicking here Town Council Aims and Objectives